Fazqix/Fazqix.github.io/_posts/2023-06-27-jekyll-site-setup.md

 ---
 layout: post
-title: "Setting up your New Site with Jekyll"
+title: "Jekyll -- Your New Static Website"
 date: 2023-06-27 12:00:00 -500
-categories: website
+categories: Website
 tags: jekyll website builder showcase
 ---

 Are you in a need of a personal site that is fully customizable and can be mended right from your fingertips?

-Here is Jekyll. - provide more info on Jekyll.
+Here is Jekyll, a simple, blog-aware, static site generator perfect for personal, project, or organization sites.